What are Eco-Functioning Spaces®?

 - Land and water temperature modulation that enables the growth of various native plant and animal communities (control temperature extremes and cool surrounding areas).

-When spaces become Eco-Functioning Spaces and restore these natural functions to the area around them: that's how we make every square foot count.
+Working together to transform urban spaces into Eco-Functioning Spaces, and restoring these natural functions to the area around them: that's how we make every square foot count.